What is slow-feeding?

 Hay nets should be hung low enough to the ground that your horse feeds with their neck angled downward from their withers.
 This keeps the horse’s neck in a natural eating position and reduces any potential stress on their neck and back.

 Very important: Keep the bottom of the hay net minimum 6” off the ground.
 You do not want your horse stepping on the net.
+Hay nets are not recommended for shod horses.

 Hay Net Materials: polyester, polypropylene (PPE), nylon